 Ouroboros Symbolism : What Does It Mean ?

 Snakes exist in many ancestral cultures.
 Among all animals, it is the one with the most advanced symbolism 🐍.
-This designation is due to the snake's ability to molt, which symbolizes the rebirth of the body and soul.
+This designation is due to the snake's ability to molt, which symbolizes the body and soul's rebirth.

 But there is one snake that stands out above all others in terms of fame and meaning 😎.
 He is so famous that if you go back in time to show an image of him to an Egyptian or an Aztec, he would recognize him immediately!